 - Fees: 0.50% to 1.00% of the amount of your investment + 10% of the investor profits, after you’ve received a full return of your invested principal.

-See description of fees under each of the investment categories listed above.
+See the description of fees under each of the investment categories listed above.

 How to Sign Up with EquityMultiple